Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Disconnect the Eezibleed kit from the spare wheel.

-Remove the cap from the Eezibleed kit.
+Remove the Eezibleed kit cap.
 Unscrew by hand.

-Before unscrewing the cap, position the bottle lower than the master cylinder (1st photo) and wait for the hose to empty into the bottle.
-This will prevent spilling the brake fluid contained in the hose.
+Before unscrewing the cap, position the Eezibleed bottle lower than the brake master cylinder reservoir and wait for the hose to empty into the bottle.
+This will prevent spilling the brake fluid contained in the hose onto the bulkhead.

 Op 24

-Top up the master cylinder reservoir.
+Top up the brake master cylinder reservoir.
 Add or remove DOT4 brake fluid if necessary.

-The minimum and maximum levels are marked on the sides of the master cylinder reservoir (2nd photo).
+The minimum and maximum levels are marked on the left side of the master cylinder reservoir (2nd photo).

 Op 25